Percona-Lab/query-playback/docs/source/tcpdump.rst

   --db-plugin=libmysqlclient --mysql-host=10.8.2.10 --mysql-username=root \
   --mysql-password=passW0rd --mysql-schema=imdb

-3) After the |Percona Playback| is done, report is generated that looks like this:
+3) After the *Playback* is done, report is generated that looks like this:

 .. code-block:: bash